kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/11-automated-sprites/02-automaticed-sprites-p2.md

 # Automated Sprites Part 2
-* We will remove our images of our icons and replace it and all the others with their corresponding sprite image
+* We will remove the images of our icons
+* And replace it and all the others
+    - With their corresponding sprite image

 ## Import auto-generated `templates/sprite.css`
 * Instead of doing this: